openstack/horizon/docs/source/index.rst

 <https://github.com/openstack/horizon>`_, which provides a web based user
 interface to OpenStack services including Nova, Swift, Keystone, etc.

-For a more in-depth look at Horizon and it's architecture, see the :doc:`Introduction to Horizon <intro>`.
+For a more in-depth look at Horizon and its architecture, see the :doc:`Introduction to Horizon <intro>`.

 To learn what you need to know to get going, see the :doc:`quickstart`.